supportpal/helpdesk-install/templates/aws/eb/HA/README.md

     SecurityGroups: sg-XXXX, g-YYYY, g-ZZZZ
 ```

 * Inside your `vpc.config`, add the id of your VPC, and add at least 3 availability zones.
+Make sure that the last subnet zone is the same of your EFS filesystem.
 ```yaml
 option_settings:
 aws:ec2:vpc: